TechFaithArchitect/OnboardingV2/docs/reports/architecture/code-review-interface.md

 - [x] All data access through repositories ✅
 - [x] Services delegate to repositories ✅
 - [x] Controllers delegate to repositories ✅
-- [ ] No references to unpackaged classes from main/default ⚠️ (VendorOnboardingService - documented TODO)
+- [x] No references to unpackaged classes from main/default ✅